pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

   details
 ```

-Choosing `yes` will proceed with the update and upload the `index.html` file to your bucket:
+Choose `yes` to proceed with the update and upload the `index.html` file to your bucket:

 ```
 Do you want to perform this update? yes